dnschneid/crouton/README.md

 data. crouton does support encrypting chroots, but the encryption is only as strong as the quality of your passphrase.
 Consider this your warning.

 That's it!
 Surprised?

 Usage
 -----
+crouton is a powerful tool, and there are a *lot* of features, but basic usage is as simple as possible by design.

 There are three ways to acquire and run crouton.
 Two of which have cyclical dependencies.

 If you're just here to use crouton, you can grab the latest release from [goo.gl/fd3zc](http://goo.gl/fd3zc).
 Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), and run `sh -e ~/Downloads/crouton` to see the help text.
 See the "examples" section for some usage examples.